Advice for Health Professionals

 Aboriginal community resources

-North Coast Primary Health Network (NCPHN) is committed to ensuring regional leadership and response to the COVID-19 (coronavirus) pandemic.
+Healthy North Coast is committed to ensuring regional leadership and response to the COVID-19 (coronavirus) pandemic.
 This COVID-19 Response Framework for Aboriginal Communities on the North Coast has been developed to provide guidance to health care providers to best support Aboriginal communities during this time.

-Due to the risk COVID-19 poses for Aboriginal communities, NCPHN’s Aboriginal Health Team has developed a coordinated approach in collaboration with Aboriginal Medical Services to reduce the impact of COVID-19 within Aboriginal communities.
+Due to the risk COVID-19 poses for Aboriginal communities, our Aboriginal Health Team has developed a coordinated approach in collaboration with Aboriginal Medical Services to reduce the impact of COVID-19 within Aboriginal communities.

 The purpose of this framework is to increase preparedness and awareness around COVID-19 in Aboriginal communities on the North Coast; and to respond effectively and in a timely way when an Aboriginal person tests positive with COVID-19.